erikthalen/nuxt-broiler/README.md

 ## `useEndpoint`

-Wrapper for useFetch.
+Wrapper for useFetch, with some added default settings.
 Managing data fetching with the ability to inform `usePageTransition` about the current data.

 ### setup